 - Detailed refinery sector prices are omitted even though refinery fuel quantities are defined.
 This is because there is no corresponding need to break out refinery sector prices from the rest of the industrial sector.
 The industrial fuel prices are the delivered prices to industrial fuel consumers, including refineries.
 As a result, the industrial sector prices match the coverage of the corresponding industrial consumption quantities. - Prices for some industrial petroleum categories are combined in the industrial other petroleum category to eliminate unnecessary detail.
 That is, the industrial other petroleum price is defined as the average price of three consumption categories: still gas, petroleum coke, and other petroleum.
-The other petroleum price is not needed by any NEMS module but is required for reporting purposes to determine the average price of all petroleum products. - Delivered prices for renewable energy categories are left undefined because there are no meaningful market prices for them.
+The other petroleum price is not needed by any NEMS module but is required for reporting purposes to determine the average price of all petroleum products.

+Delivered prices for renewable energy categories are left undefined because there are no meaningful market prices for them.
 For example, there are no delivered prices associated with hydroelectric, geothermal, wind, solar thermal, and photovoltaic energy sources.
-In the case of biomass, the diverse nature of the product and the lack of organized market structures preclude the definition of a delivered price.
-Thus, there is no need to define end-use prices for renewables.
+In the case of biomass, supply curves for four different feedstocks (forestry residues, urban wood waste and mill residues, agricultural residues, and energy crops) are generated for the PMM and the EMM and a composite average price is calculated.